A great Git commit

 The final and most recent commit will then finally add the new field in the form where it was requested.

-The main benefits of using atomic commits are:
+In summary, the main benefits of using atomic commits are:

 - Atomic commits make it easier to track regressions.

 In the example above, if our refactor added a regression, the person investigating it later can clearly see it is a regression, since it was done in a refactor commit.
 Had we made one big commit, we might have to wonder if the regression was an intentional change for some cases we are not privy to.
-Similarly, things likegit bisect
+Similarly, things likegit bisectrely on this convention to work properly. - Atomic commits make it easier to manipulate them.

 For example, if we forgot a field type in the refactor, we can easily amend the commit, create a fix-up commit, or interactively rebase the changes. - Atomic commits force you to do changes more deliberately.